 that the joint is close together before heating commences, that way

 allowing the silver solder to just fill the gap and no more.

 or something of that nature, I found that a few Thermolite breeze

 blocks – the ones produced for insulation purposed for house

-building from the builders yard (Celcon is another brand name for the
+building from the builders yard (Celcon is another brand name used in the UK for the

 same product, and there are perhaps others – but not the ones